-The Graduate Program Head can consult with the student and the student's adviser on the composition for the committee.
-The Graduate Program Head is also responsible for nominating non-PSU members of the Dissertation Committee to the Graduate School, and ensuring appropriate Dissertation Committee composition that is in the best interests of the student and the completion of their dissertation.
+The Director of Graduate Studies can consult with the student and the student's adviser on the composition for the committee.
+The Director of Graduate Studies is also responsible for nominating non-PSU members of the Dissertation Committee to the Graduate School, and ensuring appropriate Dissertation Committee composition that is in the best interests of the student and the completion of their dissertation.